Engagement and Communication

 - Switch between

-PersonalandGroups - Search conversations
+PersonalandGroups - Search conversations from the chat list

 - Read and reply to messages